S1ink/PiHost/README.md

 # PiHost
+## What is PiHost?
-### PiHost is a project aimed at managing fan control, logging of SoC temps, directing backups/syncing, and other basic tasks (for Rasperry Pi).
+ _**PiHost is a (personal) project aimed at managing gpio, displaying and logging information, directing backups/syncing of files, and other basic tasks - an autonomous HOST for raspberry PI.**_
+## Quick Info
- - Originally scripted in Python, now being developed in C++ for better performance and flexibility.
+ - PiHost was originally scripted in Python, but is now only being actively developed in C++.
+(Python code is located within the "scripts" folder)
- - Python scripts are located under "scripts", C++ sources are located under "Build" and their respective project names.
- - Binary modules are located under "Live" and are built for ARM64 - Do not execute on any other platform, they have also only been tested on a Pi4.
+ - All C++ source files are located under the "build" folder.
+Some files may appear twice and organization may be not great because they are copied by Visual Studio.
+(Hopefully I will fix this in the future)
+ - The "Live" folder contains prebuilt binaries - see disclaimers below.